 - Create two spots for the two television sets.
 You can easily do this by plugging an HDMI splitter into the media source.

 - Once you set up the splitter, plug the HDMI cable coming from each TV set into the splitter.

 - Test the two television sets simultaneously to check if the connection is successfully established.

-- Confirm that every one of the two televisions is displaying the same content and are working in the same way.
+- Confirm that every one of the two televisions is displaying the same content and is working in the same way.

 With this form of connection, you can easily add more television sets to the system with a bigger HDMI splitter.
 Just ensure you are using TVs of similar models for more efficient and consistent display quality.